sourcefuse/loopback4-authentication/README.md

 ### Oauth2-resource-owner-password

+In order to use it, run `npm install passport-oauth2-resource-owner-password`.
 First, create an AuthClient model implementing the IAuthClient interface.
 The purpose of this model is to store oauth registered clients for the app in the DB.
 See sample below.

 ```ts